-We opened Bikram Yoga Charlottesville on January 27, 2004.
-Almost 10 years later, we relocated just up the street and re-opened as Hot Yoga Charlottesville and began offering hot vinyasa and power yoga, in addition to our original bikram method/26&2.
-Most recently, we have started offering restorative yin yoga classes, as well.
+We opened Bikram Yoga Charlottesville on January 27, 2004, Downtown.
+10 years later, we relocated just up the street and re-opened as Hot Yoga Charlottesville and began offering hot vinyasa, power yoga, yin yoga and HIIT in addition to our original Bikram method/26&2.

 216 West Water St.

 HYC Downtown is open 365 days a year

 We took the experiences of our first location, the expertise of hot yoga studio owners across the globe, and local engineers and technicians to create our state of the art studio.

 Our heating system pumps in fresh air from outside (not recycled from inside like many studios), filters it, heats it, humidifies it, and then pours it into our 1700 square foot hot room (we want you to have room to move!).
 The heat performs within 2 degrees of set point throughout the practice and a whole-room humidifier hidden behind the walls keeps the humidity between 35%-41% humidity.

 While it looks and feels like bamboo, our floor is 100% waterproof with a sustainable cork underlayment.
 This solid surface floor is beautiful to see and perfect for practice.